Bridging MARL to SARL: An Order-Independent Multi-Agent Transformer via Latent Consensus: A More General Framework: Stochastic Consensus and Future Directions

+\begin{remark}[Stochastic vs. Deterministic Consensus] The integral formulation in Eq.~\eqref{eq:joint-stochastic} provides the most general theoretical framework.
+In our implementation, we employ a deterministic consensus generator $c = \mu_\theta(\mathcal{O})$, which corresponds to $\pi^c(c\mid\mathcal{O}) = \delta(c - \mu_\theta(\mathcal{O}))$.
+Under this specialization, the joint policy reduces to

+which matches Eq. \ref{eq:hier-mdp} in the main paper.
+While this restricts the mixture to a single component for any given $\mathcal{O}$, the expressiveness is recovered by allowing $\mu_\theta$ to vary across different observations and by the high dimensionality of the consensus vector $c \in \mathbb{R}^d$.
+In practice, this deterministic choice simplifies the ratio computation (Eq.\ref{eq:cmat} in the main paper) and avoids the need for importance weighting over the latent space. \end{remark}

-where $\mu$ (the consensus generator) deterministically maps the global observation $\mathcal{O}$ to a consensus $c$, and each $\pi^{i}$ (the action policy for agent $i$) outputs a distribution conditioned on $\mathcal{O}$ and $c$.
-The objective is the discounted cumulative reward $J(\mu,\pi^{1:n})$.
-This hierarchical structure can be viewed as a cooperative Stackelberg game: the leader ($\mu$) commits to a strategy, anticipating that the followers ($\pi^{1:n}$) will best respond.
+This hierarchical structure can be viewed as a cooperative Stackelberg game: the leader (consensus policy $\pi^c$) commits to a latent strategy $c$, anticipating that the followers (action policies $\pi^{1:n}$) will best respond.
 Because all agents share the same reward, the game is fully cooperative.
-Stackelberg equilibria can be more Pareto‑efficient than Nash equilibria in such settings \citep{kononen2008reinforcement}.
+Stackelberg equilibria are known to be more Pareto-efficient than Nash equilibria in such settings:

+\begin{proposition}[Pareto Improvement over Nash Equilibrium] In a cooperative Markov game with identical rewards, any Stackelberg equilibrium $(\pi^{c*}, \pi^{1:n*})$ achieves a payoff at least as high as any Nash equilibrium payoff $J_{\text{NE}}$ of the simultaneous-move game:

+The inequality is strict when the Nash equilibrium is Pareto-suboptimal and the leader's commitment power is sufficient to steer the followers away from it. \end{proposition}